 - 1. Remember to pull plates and refrigerate after 48 hours max.
-Either than or next lab period, count the number of colonies on each plate, calculate an average and record results. - 2.
-Compare results from standard plate counts with the P-H direct counting microscopic counts. - 3.
-Compare results from the standard plate count with direct microscopic counts with that of optical density while considering the graph provided.
+Either then or next lab period, count the number of colonies on each plate, calculate an average and record results. - 2.
+Compare results from the standard plate counts with P-H direct microscopic counts. - 3.
+Compare results from the standard plate counts and direct microscopic counts with that of optical density while considering the graph provided.
 Which data are the most robust and why?
 Which data yields the highest counts and why?